What are palpitations?

 What causes palpitations?

-There are many causes of palpitations, which range from mild to serious.
-Your health care provider will most likely perform diagnostic tests to determine the underlying cause of your palpitations.
+Palpitations causes range from mild to serious.
+Your healthcare provider will most likely perform diagnostic tests to determine the underlying cause of your palpitations.

 Cardiovascular causes of palpitations